vardius/crud-bundle/README.md

 2. Enable the VardiusCrudBundle
 3. Create your entity class
 4. Create your form type
-5. Build your list view
-6. Set up your crud actions
+5. Set up your crud actions
-7. Include scripts
+6. Include scripts

 ### 1. Download using composer